-I initially started this Minimalism journey so I could save money and improve my finances as a stay-at-home mom.
+I initially started this Minimalism journey to save money and improve my finances as a stay-at-home mom.
 I thought, if I learn to change my mindset to be extra frugal, save money and learn to buy only what I need, then taking control of my finances will be a lot easier and fun.

-As I learned more about Minimalism and started incorporating it into my life though, I realized that there’s definitely more to it than just helping me with money stuff.
+As I learned more about Minimalism and started incorporating it into my life though, I realized that there’s definitely more to it than just helping me with my finances.
 It offers a multitude of benefits in parenting, your health and priorities as well.

 The great thing about Minimalism is that there is no right or wrong ways to downsize your life and you can choose how far you go.